idokadosh1/Web_Scraping_LinkedIn_Job_Postings/README.md

 # Web_Scraping_LinkedIn_Job_Postings
 An Automation Project.

-In this project I grab all the job postings from the last 24 hours from LinkedIn using selenium by inserting job location and job title.
+In this project I grab all the job postings from the last 24 hours from LinkedIn using **Selenium** by inserting job location and job title.

-Saves the data in excel sheet by creating DataFrame using panda library
+Saves the data in excel sheet by creating DataFrame using **panda** library